nooxx/WebAuthn/README.md

 These are some details about this WebAuthn implementation you should be aware of.

-* Registration (attestation) and Login (assertion) challenges use the current request session.
+* Registration (attestation) and Login (assertion) challenges use the request session by default.
 * Only one ceremony can be done at a time, because ceremonies use the same challenge key.
+* Challenges are created with random bytes and checked on ceremony validation.
-* Challenges are pulled (retrieved and deleted from source) from the session on resolution, independently of their result.
+* Challenges are pulled (retrieved and deleted from source) on resolution.
 * All challenges and ceremonies expire after 60 seconds.
 * WebAuthn User Handle is UUID v4.
 * User Handle is reused when a new credential for the same user is created.